timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

     lotsa_containers() at OptimizeMe.jl:14
 ```

-While this tree is attributed to broadcast, you can see several references here to `OptimizeMe.jl:14`, which contains:
+While this tree is attributed to `broadcast`, you can see several references here to `OptimizeMe.jl:14`, which contains:

 ```julia
 cs = Container.(list)